krjhnsn/python_tools/README.md

 # cfdatatools
-Some tools I built for automating data processing and creating client-facing system specifications
+Some tools I built for automating data processing and creating client-facing system specifications.